mattdutson/ml-vis/README.md

 ```
 conda env create -f conda/environment.yml
 ```
-`environment.yml` lists all required Conda and pip packages.

 To enable GPU acceleration, instead run:
 ```
 conda env create -f conda/environment_gpu.yml
 ```
-This requires that NVIDIA drivers and CUDA 10.1 be installed (see the [TensorFlow GPU guide](https://www.tensorflow.org/install/gpu)).

-After creating one of the above environments, activate it with `conda activate ml-vis`.

 ## Data